Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 The airline was sanctioned by the European Union, the U.S., and others after Belarusian flight controllers ordered a commercial jet traveling from Greece to Lithuania to land in Minsk.
 Once the plane landed, authorities arrested Raman Pratasevich, a dissident journalist who was on board.

-Tsikhanouskaya, Belarus’ opposition leader in exile, warned that the easing of sanctions could allow Moscow, whose aviation industry has been sanctioned, to get airplane parts through Belavia.
+Opposition leader Tsikhanouskaya warned that the easing of sanctions could allow Moscow, whose aviation industry is sanctioned, to get airplane parts through Belavia.

 “We understand that this is part of the deal,” she told The Associated Press.
 “But lifting sanctions without systemic changes in the country could open loopholes that both the Lukashenko regime and Russia will use to circumvent the sanctions.”